 - There are no military exception for pets in cabin.

-- Some aircraft cannot accommodate pets in cabin.
+- Some aircraft and seats cannot accommodate pets in cabin.

 - A pet must be small enough to fit comfortably in a kennel without touching or protruding from the sides of the kennel and with the ability to move around.